TheAcharya/MarkerData-Website/docs/User Guide/Image.md

 !!!

 !!!info Info
-To facilitate a comprehensive file size comparison, you can right-click on the images above and save them to your local computer.
+To facilitate a comprehensive file size comparison, users can right-click on the images above and save them to their local computer.
 !!!